RaspAP/raspap-docs/docs/faq.md

 You may also use RaspAP's built-in WireGuard logging facility.
 On the **WireGuard > Logging** tab, enable the "Display WireGuard debug log" option and choose **Save settings**.
 Check the log output in the tab and look for any errors.

+!!! note "Note"
-> :information_source: **Note:** The debug log facility queries the `systemd` journal with a one-time execution of `journalctl --identifier wg-quick`.
+    The debug log facility queries the `systemd` journal with a one-time execution of `journalctl --identifier wg-quick`.
 If you want to update this log output, simply enable the option again.
 You may also execute this command directly from the shell, if you wish.

 Finally, you may check and verify the WireGuard config itself, including PostUp / PostDown rules, by executing `sudo cat /etc/wireguard/wg0.conf`.